FAQ Settings

 State Legislators: January 31 (each year)

-Current Employee & Board Filers: May 31 (each year)
+Current Employees and Board Filers: May 31 (each year)

-New Filers: Within 30 days of election or appointment to a state position that is required to file
+New Filers: Within 30 days of hiring, election, or appointment to a state position that is required to file

 Exit Filers: Within 30 days of leaving your state position (if your last disclosure was filed more than 180 days prior)